jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 A browser is an app
 that is programmed to run on your local computer.
-So, it adds another layer.
-Whether you are running any script, be it server-side or browser-side, it runs on top of the browser.
-If not, that will be a security issue just like the Java app container.
+It is the user end where sites will be seen as formatted content, mainly because of HTML.

-But it's all bytes being
-transferred to another machine in the end.
+But again, it's all bytes being transferred to another machine in the end.
 What we see is an outputted result, not 0s and 1s (representation